 "I cannot."
 She returned to combing the barren ground.

 "You believe you can slay the dragon?
 After what you have seen?"
-There was cynicism in her tone.

 "I will kill it when it strikes tonight.
 I cannot bear–" He stopped himself.
 "I cannot allow you to suffer another attack."

 "I can suffer many, many more attacks."
 She aimed her veiled eyes at his.
 "But the dragon must fall.
 Its evil is spreading.
 The nights are growing longer.
 The beast comes earlier and journeys further inland, I fear, with every dusk."
 She tapped his shoulder.
-"Your steel covering will not help you.
+"Your steel will not help you.
 The metal links carry heat.
 They will weigh you down and cook you faster when the demon breathes its fire."

 "What defense may I have then?"